Two Vice Presidents, One Broken Partnership

 I was asked to help.

 Executive mediation is not what most people imagine when they hear the word.
-It is not arbitration — I am not a judge, and there is no verdict.
-It is not couples counseling rebranded for the workplace, though the emotional territory is sometimes not entirely different.
+It is not arbitration.
+I am not a judge, and there is no verdict.
+It is not couples counseling rebranded for the workplace.
 And it is not conflict resolution in the sense of helping two people agree to be nicer to each other.

-What it is, at least how I practice it, is something more specific and more demanding: the creation of conditions under which two people who have stopped hearing each other can begin to do so again.
+What it is, at least how I practice it, is something more specific, and harder: making it possible for two people who have stopped hearing each other to begin to do so again.

 Executive Mediation